kachick/wait-other-jobs/README.md

 This GitHub action waits for all or specific jobs, even if they are running in other workflows.\
 If any of those jobs fail, this action will fail as well.

+## v4 and v3

+Latest stable versions are v3.x, and developing under v4.x in main branch.
+I plan the major difference for default behaviors and option names.
+So updating v3 -> v4 might require config changes especially if you want to keep old behaviors.

 ## Usage

 Zero or tiny configuration may work.